-From their first classroom integration in the 80s to today, over 98% of schools in the United States now own computers.
-What’s more is that while the ratio of students to computers was once quite poor, the national average has risen considerably to the near-gold-standard ideal of 1.8:1.
+From the first classroom integration in the 80s to today, over 98% of schools in the United States now own computers.
+What’s more is that while the ratio of students to computers was once quite poor, the national average has risen considerably to 1.8:1.

 The answer is as simple as this common adage – If you can’t beat them, join them.
 With that in mind, several university-level institutions have taken the bold step to research, codify, and implement a comprehensive strategy that addresses the need for computer-aided collaboration in the classroom with an eye towards interactivity and media integration.
 That’s where SCALE-UP comes in.